 As one of the key enablers for the green and digital transitions envisioned by the European Commission, the GDDS must be designed with a long-term perspective in mind.
 This means that the GDDS must be able to react and adapt to changes (e.g., the new functionalities and requirements stemming from such changes), particularly in the science/policy and technology contexts.
-In fact, as outlined in the following two subsections, the last years were characterized by the occurrence of several changes both in the science/policy and in the technological context.
+The last years were characterized by the occurrence of several changes both in the science/policy and in the technological context, as also recognized in [5].
 Coping with such changes would be relatively easy if they happened in a predictable way, allowing to schedule periodical revisions and updates of the GDDS enabling infrastructure (including its components, software stack, etc.).
 Unfortunately, this is not the case: changes happen continuously, especially in the technological context, and the design of the GDDS must take this into account, to avoid the risk of early obsolescence.